jviereck/node-pdfreader/Readme.md

 You need to have node and build tools installed.

-If you haven't installed the cairo library with freetype support, you can install it by running this script (make sure to change into a directory, where you can store some temporary files created during the build process of the libraries).
+If you haven't installed the cairo library or installed it but without with freetype support, you can install it by running this script (make sure to change into a directory, where you can store some temporary files created during the build process of the libraries):

 ```bash
 $ cd <download-folder or somewhere you can put some temporary build-files>